programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 *Figure 1*.
 Schema design for this challenge, showing connections between primary keys and foreign keys.

+As we've been working with schemas, we've begun to identify and design relationships in our databases—relationships like *one-to-many* and *many-to-many*.
+We're going to begin to talk about these relationships in terms of our models, using the language of Active Record.
+In Active Record, we often refer to these relationships *associations*.

-In this challenge we're going to begin to explore the relationships between our models.
-In Active Record, we call these relationships *associations*.
-We'll be focusing exclusively on the *belongs to* association:  one object belongs to another object.
+In this challenge, we'll be focusing exclusively on the *belongs to* association; this is one side of a one-to-many.
+In a belongs to association, we'd say that one object belongs to another object.
 For example, a dog belongs to an owner.
-We'll discuss how to identify when a belongs to association is appropriate and the naming conventions around defining a belongs to association.

 We know from our work with SQL that rows of data in one table can be paired with rows of data in another table (e.g., when joining tables).
 We often make these connections by matching the primary key in one table with a foreign key in another table (see Figure 1).